StevenJokess/d2l-en-read/NLP_pretrain/GPT-2.md

 Training GPT-2 is likely to become easier in the coming months as Hugging Face incorporates a consistent API for all the models in its repo, but the TensorFlow method is the easiest to get started with right now.

 BERT and GPT-2 are the most popular names in text-based learning right now, but before we wrap up, we cover the dark horse of the current state-of-the-art models: ULMFiT.

+---

+And as for GPT-2, if you’re after generated text, then yes, it’s a better fit, but for classification purposes, it’s going to be harder to approach ULMFiT or BERT performance.
+One thing that I do think might be interesting is to let GPT-2 loose on data augmentation; if you have a dataset like Sentiment140, which we’ve been using throughout this book, why not fine-tune a GPT-2 model on that input and use it to generate more data?